Fleker/WebGameBridge.js/README.md

 You can inject custom stylesheets into the body to enable custom snackbars UIs.
 The `.snackbar` class manages the style of a snackbar when it is hidden.
 The `.snackbar-on` class is added when the snackbar is to be shown.
 This class should transition the object into the desired location.

+### Virtual Gamepad
+A virtual gamepad is a digital representation of a game controller.
+On a laptop or desktop computer, you may navigate characters using a keyboard.
+This isn't necessarily possible on a mobile device.
+These functions abstract out this system.
+A mobile phone can trigger an HTML DPAD and a laptop can trigger a mechanical DPAD and they're interpreted the same way.

+Let's say you want to move down.
+On a laptop, it's as easy as pressing the down key.

+But let's make the game portable.
+You can check the viewport or user agent or just have an option for on-screen controls.
+There's a `div` or whatever and when pressed, this code is executed:

+`GamePad.pressKey(GamePad.KEYS.Down)`

+Where `GamePad` is a global variable containing relevant methods.

+`GamePad.releaseKey(GamePad.KEYS.Down)` is executed when the user lets go of the key.
+(Alternatively, the `GamePad.tapKey(GamePad.KEYS.Down)` will both press and release the key)

+Either way, you use a single method to check if that key is pressed:
+`GamePad.isDown(GamePad.KEYS.Down)`

+#### Custom Controls
+This is coming soon.
+Alternatively, you can just override the attributes in the GamePad.KEYS object.